 Height of the Empire State Building

-The Empire State Building is 1453 feet tall and, from its opening to 1972, reigned as the tallest building in the world for more than forty years.
+The Empire State Building stands 1453 feet tall and, from its opening to 1972, reigned as the tallest building in the world for more than forty years.
 The height is measured from the ground to the tip of the lightning rod (the building itself is 1250 feet tall).
 Until the opening of the former World Trade Center, the Empire State Building was also the tallest building in New York.
 Following the tragic terrorist attacks of 9/11, it became the dominant building of the New York skyline and is now only surpassed in height by the new One World Trade Center.
 The Empire State Building is also famous for its annual stair race – the Empire State Building Run-Up, which is a tradition that began in 1978.
 The goal is reaching the observation platform on the 86th floor by running up the stair well.
 Participants must conquer a total of 1,576 stairs – Crazy!

 Operating hours of the Empire State Building